Year of the Goat

 Goat and Horse Compatibility: Of twelve Chinese zodiac animals, the Goat and the Horse form the Liu He group (six harmonious combinations of the Chinese zodiac), one of the most ideal combinations.
 They can be each other’s nobles.

 Rabbit people are as considerate as the Rabbit and, at the same time, full of artistic temperament and empathy.
-Both of the two are big softies.
+Both of them are big softies.
 When being together, they can understand each other's emotional needs and give each other love and support.
-In careers, they have creativity and the same eyes for fashion.
+In careers, they have creativity and the same eye for fashion.
 If working together in the world of art, they can achieve good results.

-The Pig is inclusive, accepting sensitive, and delicate the Goat Chinese zodiac.
+The Pig is inclusive, accepting, sensitive, and delicate, according to the Goat Chinese zodiac.
 People born in the year of the Goat can appreciate the Pig’s optimism, pulling their own power out of the Pig.
 In terms of career, they can support each other and move forward together.
 Besides, Pig people have good luck in wealth and relationships, bringing some opportunities for Goats.
 In daily life, the two focus on the family and prefer a stable lifestyle, creating a warm family together.

 Worst Matches: Ox, Dog, Rat

-Goat and Rat Compatibility: The Sheep and the Rat are believed to be in conflict in Chinese zodiac.
+Goat and Rat Compatibility: The Sheep and the Rat are believed to be in conflict in the Chinese zodiac.
 Misunderstandings and disagreements tend to arise between the two.
-People born in the year of the Goat are innocent, while, the Rat is shrewd and calculating.
-The flawless of the two sides tends to trigger more problems.
+People born in the year of the Goat are innocent, while the Rat is shrewd and calculating.
+The flaws of the two sides tend to trigger more problems.
 In the process of cooperation, the Rat will think the Sheep is a softie.
 The Sheep Chinese zodiac will see Rat people as selfish.

 Career Guide for Goat People